antoine-de/mimirsbrunn/README.md

 ```shell
 curl -s https://static.rust-lang.org/rustup.sh | sudo sh
 ```
-and then build munin:
+and then build Mimirsbrunn:
 ```shell
 cargo build --release
 ```

-To use the mimirsbrunn components you will need an elasticsearch database.
+To use the Mimirsbrunn components you will need an elasticsearch database.

 The elasticsearch version need to be > 1.4

 ## components
-There are several components in mimirbrunn:
+There are several components in Mimirsbrunn:

 ### bano2mimir